 2. Vedanthangal Bird Sanctuary

 Vedanthangal is at a distance of 29 km south of Chengalpattu toll plaza.
 From the toll plaza, one needs to continue on GST road for 17 km and then take a right at Padalam junction.
 The village road leads to Vedanthangal.
 The local villagers rightly believe that the arrival of birds helps in improving the soil fertility, and they have been playing a major part in conservation efforts for centuries.

 Many Exotic Birds at One Place

 The trees in the middle of the rain-fed lake serve as the ideal nesting sites for the migratory birds.
 It is said birds from across the world visit Vedanthangal.
-They come from countries as away far as Australia, Canada, Bangladesh and Sri Lanka.
+They come from countries such as Australia, Canada, Bangladesh and Sri Lanka.
 These birds are the real globetrotters, and they don't even need passports or visas to fly from one country to another.

 While I am no expert or enthusiast at bird watching, seeing thousands of birds in one place is certainly enjoyable.
 There are many species of birds to spot, such as the Grey Heron, Openbill Stork, Painted Stork, Little Egret and the Spoonbill.
 Carrying a pair of binoculars could be handy to catch a better glimpse of the avian visitors.